neo-chem-synth-wave/data-source/references/2013/20131008_kraut_h_et_al.md

 need to be compared with existing methods in a reproducible environment, preferably on a generalized test set, yet the number of test sets available is small, and they are not truly representative of the range of reactions that occur in real reaction databases.
-We have designed a challenging test set of reactions and are making it publicly available and usable with InfoChem’s software or other classification algorithms.
+We have designed a challenging test set of reactions and are making it publicly available and usable with InfoChem's software or other classification algorithms.
 We supply a representative set of example reactions, grouped into different levels of difficulty, from a large number of reaction databases that chemists actually encounter in practice, in order to demonstrate the basic requirements for a mapping algorithm to detect the reaction centers in a consistent way.
 We invite the scientific community to contribute to the future extension and improvement of this data